Our products and services

 We accept self-referrals, so anyone can phone, email, or write to us on the Rhubarb Farm Facebook page or arrive on site and get involved.

 We also accept referrals from any organisation or individual in Nottinghamshire and Derbyshire.

 Families and friends can refer, and this can be done by phone, email or the Rhubarb Farm Facebook page.

-Emmy will arrange to meet each person, show them round site, and if they think they will like it, will sign them up as a volunteer.
+Debbie will arrange to meet each person, show them round site, and if they think they will like it, will sign them up as a volunteer.

 Depending on need, Rhubarb Farm makes a charge for support.